willbed34/final-project/README.md

 # Music Generation with Forge
-# Developed by David Doan, Isaac Jeneman, and William Bednarz
+# Developed by David Doan, Isaac Jenemann, and William Bednarz

 # How you structured your mode?
 We structured our model with the following structs: